studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

    <!-- FIXME: Cross reference -->

-   In the sound-threshold audiogram (see [Determination of Hearing Ability - Audiometry](#determination-of-hearing-ability-audiometry) for details), a conductive hearing loss is expressed by a drop in the air-conduction curve (LL curve), while the bone-conduction curve (KL curve) remains unchanged in that range that is the norm for persons with normal hearing (<<fig:sound-threshold-audiogram-sound-conduction>>, for the symbols used see <<tab:audiogram-used-symbols>>).
+   In the bone-threshold audiogram (see [Determination of Hearing Ability - Audiometry](#determination-of-hearing-ability-audiometry) for details), a conductive hearing loss is expressed by a drop in the air-conduction curve (AC curve), while the bone-conduction curve (BC curve) remains unchanged in that range that is the norm for persons with normal hearing (<<fig:tone-threshold-audiogram-sound-conduction>>, for the symbols used see <<tab:audiogram-used-symbols>>).
-   This is referred to as the occurrence of a “KL-LL difference” or “air-bone gap”).
+   This is referred to as the occurrence of a “AC-BC difference” or “air-bone gap”).

    <!-- prettier-ignore -->
-   ![Sound threshold audiogram in conductive hearing loss – the air conduction curve (x) is below the bone conduction curve (\]) = “air-bone-gap”.](./pics/06/tonschwellenaudiogramm-schallleitung.svg "sound-threshold-audiogram-sound-conduction#Sound threshold audiogram in conductive hearing loss – the air conduction curve (x) is below the bone conduction curve (]) = “air-bone-gap” [@hellbrück:1993].")
+   ![Tone threshold audiogram in conductive hearing loss – the air conduction curve (x) is below the bone conduction curve (\]) = “air-bone-gap”.](./pics/06/tonschwellenaudiogramm-schallleitung.svg "tone-threshold-audiogram-sound-conduction#Tone threshold audiogram in conductive hearing loss – the air conduction curve (x) is below the bone conduction curve (]) = “air-bone-gap” [@hellbrück:1993].")

-   Closing the ears with the fingers results in an attenuation of approximately $20\;\sf{dB}\,\sf{HV}$, thus simulating a conductive hearing loss that is even lower than a “mild hearing loss” according to ICIDH (see <<tab:categories-hearing-impairment-according-to-icidh>>).
+   Closing the ears with the fingers results in an attenuation of approximately $20\;\sf{dB}\,\sf{HL}$, thus simulating a conductive hearing loss that is even lower than a “mild hearing loss” according to ICIDH (see <<tab:categories-hearing-impairment-according-to-icidh>>).

 2. Sensorineural hearing loss (general).
    The causes of sensorineural hearing loss are damage to the inner ear (hearing loss, ototoxicosis, acoustic trauma), the auditory nerve or the central nervous system.
    In the tone threshold audiogram, sensorineural hearing loss is manifested by a joint drop in the air conduction curve and the bone conduction curve (<<fig:tone-threshold-audiogram-sound-sensing>>).

    <!-- prettier-ignore -->
-   ![Sound threshold audiogram in sensorineural hearing loss – air conduction curve (x) and bone conduction curve (\]) in congruence](./pics/06/tonschwellenaudiogramm-schallempfindung.svg "tone-threshold-audiogram-sound-sensing#Sound threshold audiogram in sensorineural hearing loss – air conduction curve (x) and bone conduction curve (]) in congruence [@hellbrück:1993].")
+   ![Tone threshold audiogram in sensorineural hearing loss – air conduction curve (x) and bone conduction curve (\]) in congruence](./pics/06/tonschwellenaudiogramm-schallempfindung.svg "tone-threshold-audiogram-sound-sensing#Tone threshold audiogram in sensorineural hearing loss – air conduction curve (x) and bone conduction curve (]) in congruence [@hellbrück:1993].")

    Sensorineural hearing loss primarily affects the high frequencies, which is noticeable in poor perceptibility of the phonemes “s”, “f” and “sh”.
    Thus, not only hearing itself is affected, but especially understanding.